renierr/heresphere-server/README.md

 # Installation

-* Windows Users - Download the latest release from [the releases page](https://github.com/Zetaphor/heresphere-server/releases).
+* Windows Users - Build a windows executable with the build_executable.py script.
+The generated files will be generated inside the dist folder.
 * Mac Users - Follow the instructions below on running the Python server from source.
 * Linux Users - Follow the instructions below on running the Python server from source.